s0alken/earthquakes-chile-visualizer/README.md

 ## Running Locally

-To run this project, you will need to create an account on [Mapbox](https://www.mapbox.com/) and get your API TOKEN, then set an .env file in the root of the client directory with this variable:
+To run this project, you will need to create an account on [Mapbox](https://www.mapbox.com/) and get your API TOKEN, then set an .env file in the root of the client directory with the following variable:

 ```bash
 REACT_APP_MAPBOX_TOKEN="YOUR_MAPBOX_TOKEN_HERE"